Ale32bit/Solstice-docs/docs/modules/spawn.md

 !!! config "require-world-permission"

-    Require that the player has the permission of the world 'solstice.spawn.worlds.<worldName>' to warp to its spawn from another world.
+    Require that the player has the permission of the world 'solstice.spawn.worlds.<worldName>' to warp to its spawn, even if the player is in the same world.

-    Mind that 'solstice.spawn.worlds.base' is required to warp in other worlds in the first place.
+    Mind that 'solstice.spawn.worlds.base' is required to be able to use the `world` argument.

 ### global-spawn